plirof/pgn-submit/README.md

 # pgn-submit
 pgn-submit Enter yous Chess game and export PGN format.
 Based on PgnViewerJS

+To Do:
+- open external pgn file